-Yvonne’s teaching has ranged from Issues and Topics in Western Music and Music History from the Middle Ages to c.1780 (King’s College London), Jazz on Film (King’s College London) to Arts in Context and Music Advocacy (Hong Kong Baptist University).
-In 2015 she co-organised a KCL-funded conference on music and the British empire.
-In 2016 she co-organised the LAHP study day ‘(Re)Configuring Sound and Space: Creative Practices and Critical Perspectives’.
-She has presented at annual meetings of the American Musicological Society, Royal Musical Association and the Society for Ethnomusicology, as well as in Asia, at the Chinese University of Hong Kong, Hong Kong Baptist University and the University of Hong Kong.
-Upcoming talks include a keynote at the Royal Musical Association 2019 Research Students Conference.
+In AY 2018–19 Yvonne will teach at the Faculty an MSt Elective she has titled ‘Music and Global History’.
+Her teaching elsewhere has ranged from ‘Issues and Topics in Western Music and Music History from the Middle Ages to c.1780’, ‘Jazz on Film’ to ‘Arts in Context and Music Advocacy’.
+Currently she is supervising an undergraduate dissertation on national anthems, empire and decolonisation.
+In 2015 she co-organised a conference on music, the British empire and politics of the archive which was jointly funded by KCL and the Royal Musical Association.
+In 2016 she co-organised the LAHP Study Day ‘(Re)Configuring Sound and Space: Creative Practices and Critical Perspectives’.
+She has presented at annual meetings of the American Musicological Society, Royal Musical Association and the Society for Ethnomusicology, as well as in Asia, at the International Musicological Society 20th Quinquennial Congress in Tokyo, The Chinese University of Hong Kong, The University of Hong Kong and at The Hong Kong Baptist University, where in AY 2014–15 she was a Scholar-in-Residence at the David C. Lam Institute for East-West Studies.
+Upcoming talks include a Keynote Address at the Royal Musical Association 2019 Research Students Conference.

 Liao, Y. ‘“Die gute Unterhaltungsmusik”: Landscape, Refugee Cafés, and Sounds of “Little Vienna” in Wartime Shanghai.’
 The Musical Quarterly 98/4 (2016): 350–94.

 TORCH profile: http://torch.ox.ac.uk/yvonne-liao